-Symptoms of a brain bleed include severe headaches, blurred vision, weakness on one side of the body, and a stiff neck.
-A brain bleed is a medical emergency that needs hospital treatment.
+Brain bleed symptoms include severe headaches, blurred vision, weakness on one side of the body, and a stiff neck.
+It is a medical emergency that requires hospital treatment.

 A bleed on the brain is known as a hemorrhage, which is a type of stroke.
 The kind of bleed depends on where it occurs in the brain.
 For example, if a person hits their head, they may experience a

 Although a brain bleed can be fatal, recovery is possible.
 A person may also experience long-term complications, such as epilepsy, or memory problems.

 There may be no warning signs of a bleed on the brain.
 For example, it could happen after someone falls and hits their head.

 The symptoms can vary, depending on where the bleed occurs.
 Different parts of the brain are responsible for different functions, such as speech, memory, or movement.

 A person with a bleed on the brain may

 - stiff neck

 - passing out